DavidJCobb/DovahKit/native/src/DovahKit/editor/subsystems/worldinput2/_docs/spec.md

 This value is used to enforce a timeout on entering a *separate and ordered* button combination.
 If the user waits too long between inputs, then the button combination is interrupted and the user's "progress" within the button combination is reset.
 This value must be stored on the input sequence as a whole, and not on *separate and ordered* ISGs, in order to ensure that the user is given enough time to enter all of the keys for any ISG that is the child of a *separate and ordered* ISG.
 ISGs have no access to their parents (primarily for performance reasons, but it's also unnecessary) and so an inner ISG cannot update the state of an outer ISG (including a hypothetical last advancement time stored locally on separate-and-ordered ISGs); the outer ISG only knows when its direct children are considered [fully] *down* and *released*.

+#### Raycast success flag
+This flag is set if the input sequence has a [raycast constraint](#raycast-constraint), and if that constraint has been satisfied.

+The raycast constraint is first checked on the frame at which the input sequence's raycast-associated button goes down; if the constraint is met at that time, this flag is set.
+The flag allows us to remember that the raycast constraint was met, specifically, at the time that the raycast-associated button went down.

+When that button ceases to be down, this flag is cleared.

 ### Input sequence group
 There are four kinds of input sequence groups: